UO-IS-DDS/ods_docs/docs/ellucian_ods/full_ods_reload/_full_ods_reload.md

 ## Overview

+UO periodically clones Banner PROD data to Banner TEST, giving developers and users refreshed 'testing' data.
+Historically, this occurs roughly every 8 months.

 After a Banner PROD-to-TEST clone, ODS environments fed by Banner TEST (IOED & IOET) require a Full ODS Reload.
+This is a fairly complicated process which involves a reload of replicated Banner data, followed by a reload of replication-derived transformed data.

+Many of the steps outlined can take hours, require attentive monitoring, orchestration, and troubleshooting, resulting in the overall process lasting up to 2 weeks.

+This process has historically been performed by DBAs, but starting 2/2024 is managed by DDS Data Engineers.

 ## Preliminary Actions